 Helping Employees Acquire Various Certifications

 Dentsu actively encourages its employees to take the Certification Test for Environmental Specialists (Eco Test), sponsored by the Tokyo Chamber of Commerce and Industry, and has done so since the test was the first offered in 2006.
 The goal is to nurture, with a broad range of environmental knowledge, In 2021, Dentsu recommended that employees take the Environmental Kaorista Test, an online public certification exam, study for which involves an environment-related syllabus.
 Since 2022, the Company also has been recommending that staff study for another public certification exam, the CSR Test & the Diversity attendant Test, in preparation for which they learn about corporate social responsibility.

 SDGs Slogan Solicitation

-Each year, the Dentsu Japan Network solicits SDG-related slogans from employees and their families at each Group company.
+Each year, dentsu Japan solicits SDG-related slogans from employees and their families at each Group company.
 Ideas considered outstanding are selected and awarded prizes.